rCLOSED CHURCHES WITHIN THE PRESENT

 This congregation is the

 outgrowth of a class formed in Hyde Park in 1849.
-In 1857, a Sunday School
+In 1857, a Sunday School was established and

-was established and a school house purchased.
+a school house purchased.
+The

-Park in 1859 and erected a brick sanctuary the following year.
+and erected a brick sanctuary the following year.
 In 1867 Bishop Matthew Simpson presided over

 the annual sessions of the Wyoming Conference held here and made a lasting